Yamato-Security/takajo/README.md

 ## Features

-- Written in Nim so it is very easy to program, memory safe, almost as fast as native C code and works as a single standalone binary on any OS.
+- Written in Nim so it is very easy to program, memory safe, as fast as native C code and works as a single standalone binary on any OS.
+- Create a timeline of all of the various logon events.
+- Print the process trees of a malicious processes.
+- Create a list up suspicious processes.
-- `undetected-evtx`: List up all of the `.evtx` files that Hayabusa didn't have a detection rule for.
-This is meant to be used on sample evtx files that all contain evidence of malicious activity such as the sample evtx files in the [hayabusa-sample-evtx](https://github.com/Yamato-Security/hayabusa-evtx) repository.
+- List up all of `.evtx` files that Hayabusa does not have a detection rule for yet.
-- `unused-rules`: List up all of the `.yml` detection rules that were not used.
-This is useful for finding out which rules are currently not proven to work and that need sample evtx files.

-## Planned features

-- Behavior analysis
-- Malicious process tree visualization
+# Downloads

+Please download the latest stable version of Takajo with compiled binaries or compile the source code from the [Releases](https://github.com/Yamato-Security/takajo/releases) page.

 ## Git cloning